hardwario/bc-developers/integrations/google-assistant.md

 ## Scenes

-Use scene node to create custom commands that you can activate using Google Assistant.
+Use a scene node to create custom commands that you can activate using Google Assistant.

-Set up the Scene node with Scene config and connect it to either MQTT node or as an input to to Voice node.
+Set up the Scene node with Scene config and connect it to either MQTT node or as an input to Voice node.

 ![](../.gitbook/assets/_integrations_google_assistant_scene_setup.PNG)